-We are a discussion forum with a big ambition: to create a new economic system with inclusivity at its heart.
+We have a big ambition: to create a new economic system with inclusivity at its heart.
 Some of the world’s most innovative and exciting minds are creating solutions to fix our broken society, but they are working in spite of the current system.
 We want a new economic system that empowers them and brings their efforts together so that they can change the world.
-Every week we talk to these people to discover what they think this new, fairer system should look like.
+Every week we talk to exciting social entrepreneurs to discover what they think a new, fairer economy should look like.

 In episode 7 of The New Ism, Mel talks to Dr. Andrew Murray, who is qualified in Sport and Exercise Medicine and General Practice, and currently works as an author, speaker and researcher, advocating for healthier and more active life for all.
 They discuss health as more than just the absence of disease, the importance of a sense of community and purpose for a healthier life, and a 4,300km jog...

 Our guest this week is Professor Pamela Gillies, Principal and Vice-Chancellor of Glasgow Caledonian University.
 She talks to Mel Young about how we can develop the skills needed for social change by making the UN's sustainable development goals (SDGs) the basis of education from nursery to university and beyond, Glasgow Caledonian's social enterprise initiatives in Glasgow and across the world, and exchanging social impact 'gifts' with Muhammad Yunus.

 Our guest this week is Faisel Rahman, founder and managing director of Fair Finance, which offers a range of high quality, affordable financial products and services to those who would otherwise be financially excluded.
 He talks with Mel about scaling the impact of social enterprise, the importance of trust, and mitigating the issues that arise from a society that demands speed, not thought.